HerouFenix/Emotionally-Expressive-Motion-Controller-for-Virtual-Characters/README.md

 - *--ms* - Optional (Default - '') - Specifies the type of Motion Synthesis methoodlogy to be used - *ae*, *xgb*, *direct*, *''*
 - *--record_lma* - Optional (Default - False) - Specify a file name if you want to store the recorded LMA Features on a file
 - *--record_mocap* - Optional (Default - False) - Specify a file name if you want to store the recorded Mocap on a file
+- *--show_reference* - Optional (Default - False) - Specify whether or not to spawn an additional reference character that will always showcase the baseline animation

 **Example:**  `python3 vis_mocap_2.py --mocap="mocap/bandai_neutral.txt" --ms=ae`